Code-Institute-Submissions/Milestone-Project-47/README.md

 - Then I filled in both the name and email boxes of the form and submitted it, but as expected it would not as not all required parts of form were filled in and an valid email address was not inputted.
 - Then I filled in the name, email and contact boxes and the form did submit as expected as these were all the required boxes that were filled out.
 - I then filled out the boxes including the additional information box and then clicked on the checkbox and as expected I am able to click all three of the options or none of them.
+- When the 'We'll Be In Touch' button is clicked, a message will appear to confirm it has been submitted.
 - Lastly when the form is submitted, an email is sent to the site's email address with the information from the form.
 - This is the email that will be recieved once the form is submitted [VisitMorocco Email](https://github.com/WHusssain937/Milestone-Project-2/blob/master/assets/images/emailjs.jpg).